James Outman Preview, Player Props: Dodgers vs. Marlins

 James Outman At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 76th, his on-base percentage ranks 25th, and he is 76th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 74th, his on-base percentage ranks 26th, and he is 70th in the league in slugging.

-- In 29 games this year (26.1%), Outman has picked up an RBI, and in 12 of those games (10.8%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- Outman has picked up an RBI in 26.8% of his games this year, with more than one RBI in 10.7% of his games.
+He has also produced three or more runs in five contests.

-- In 45 of 111 games this season, he has scored, and 15 of those games included multiple runs.
+- He has scored a run in 46 games this season, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.